Your local guide to Surfing Sunset Cliffs San Diego

 I always like to include a couple local tips or places to eat in these surf spot reviews.
 With that said, I have a couple to share on Sunset Cliffs.

-Surfing wise, be sure to check out the Garbage surf breaks found here during a big swell.
+Surfing wise, be sure to check out the Garbage Beach during a big swell.
 You can get some incredibly long rides, some of the longest in San Diego county.

 Finally, I like to share my favorite local spot for grub after surfing.
 On your way out of Sunset Cliffs, be sure to stop at Chris’ Liqour & Deli in OB.
 It is an unsuspecting little store, but they make some of the best fresh sandwiches in San Diego.
 That is saying something because the West coast is not known for its delis.
 Don’t miss this one!